Bloomsy-Plants-Store/Bloomsy-Plants-Store/README.md

 - **High-Quality Images**<br>
   The website features high-resolution images of each plant, showcasing their beauty and unique features.
 Images are Stored in Cloudinary.

-- **Customer Reviews and Ratings**<br>
-  Customers can leave reviews and ratings for the plants they have purchased.

 - **Shopping Cart and Wishlist**<br>
   The website includes a shopping cart functionality where users can add plants they wish to purchase.
 Additionally, users can create a wishlist to save plants for future reference or sharing with others.